Optimizely Opal Chat

 Invoke an agent

 To invoke an agent in Opal Chat, click Mention Agent, enter @AGENT_ID, or click View Agents.
 Select an agent from the list or begin entering the agent's ID.
-Add any required variables, such as URLs or files, and press Enter or click Submit.
+Add any required variables, such as URLs or files, and press Enter or click Submit

-Opal runs the agent and displays each step as it works.
 After the agent finishes, Opal displays the response.
-Depending on the output, the result may appear in a canvas or as a separate agent output.
+Depending on the output, the result may display in a canvas or as a separate agent output.
 Click the canvas or agent output to view the full response.

 Screenshot of Opal Chat showing an agent response displayed as a canvas element